 HomeBuilder will be paid once Revenue NSW is satisfied that you meet all the eligibility criteria.
 The timing of the payment of the Grant will depend on whether your application relates to:

 Homebuilder will be paid into your nominated account when all eligibility criteria have been met and all supporting documentation provided.
-This account must be an Australian cheque or savings account.
+This account must be an Australian account (e.g. a savings account, a loan account, a cheque account).

 To qualify for HomeBuilder, each applicant must: